 I look back at my time at Mill Hill with mixed feelings.
 It was undoubtedly a watershed in my life.
 A time when I was uncertain about the direction I would take but luckily a meeting with an inspired teacher changed all that.
 But it was an unhappy time in many ways.
 Arriving after Christmas I remained a fag a term after my contemporises and suffered accordingly.
 It was my first time away from home, a broken home.
 I was confused and lonely.
 I was not a natural sportsman but unexpectedly I was a good hooker and played for the IST Rugby XV for two memorable years winning more than 90% of our matches.
 My life changed when I went into the sixth from at the age of 16 and came under the stewardship of Donald Hall.
 I remember him as a soft-spoken man, tall kind and gentle, in many ways the antithesis of the Public School System.
 It was he who proposed that I became a doctor.
 He recognised my love of nature and living things and adjusted the curriculum to allow me to sit for the University of London IST MB examination.
 I gained a scholarship to St. Marys Hospital Medical School and the rest is history.

-VISITS TO THE GARAGE.
+VISITS TO THE GARAGE

 The number 30 bus took me from Marylebone Road at the end of Gloucester Place to the garage.
 On the way it would pass Kings Cross station, the Angel and the Hackney Music Hall.
 It would stop at Hackney Road and after a short walk I would reach Richmond Road and the garage under the arches, I always tried to sit in the front upstairs in the bus watching the world go by.
 Looking back, I think I used to look forwards to the trip.
 It was an exciting time, seeing London and meeting some of the drivers and garage staff.
 I remember Bill Argles a big man who I think was a partner and Alec the pump's man, a typical cockney, rough but as kind as could be.
 We would often go to a local 'greasy spoon' for lunch.
 After eating Dad and some friends would settle down to a game of Clubyas a seven-card game from Eastern Europe.